A massage gun has many benefits, especially to runners.

 Interestingly, the Hypervolt comes out on top in terms of power.
 It features a high-torque motor that can deliver up to 3200 percussions per minute.
 The Theragun is still above average, featuring a Japanese-designed motor that vibrates at a maximum of 2400 percussions per minute.

-When it comes to pressure, the Hypervolt is less percussive and more vibratory, meaning it doesn’t hit you as hard as the Theragun.
+When it comes to pressure, the Hypervolt is less percussive and more vibratory.
+It doesn’t hit you as hard as the Theragun.
 It’s a good mix of deep tissue stimulation and a nice surface massage.

-The Theragun is more percussive and less vibration than the Hypervolt.
+The Theragun is more percussive than the Hypervolt.
 It provides quite a hammering feeling, even at its lower setting.
-It has a 16mm extension, which is the height it moves up and down when performing the percussive massage, which is higher than the standard 10mm.
+It has a 16mm extension, which is the height it moves up and down when performing percussive massage.
+A standard massage gun range of movement is 10mm.

 Both of them would be more than adequate for massaging various parts of the body at the right speed without causing pain.
 The Theragun may be a little too vigorous for some if used on the neck or upper shoulders.